-- Registration Fee: \$50.00 - Transportation Cost: \$10.00 for drop off, \$10.00 for pick up.
-Transportation is only provided to locations within Rigby city limits. - Pricing includes ALL meals for the day: Breakfast, AM Snack, Lunch, and PM Snack - Sunscreen must be provided by parents for each child from March October.
-If sunscreen is not provided, a \$20 charge will be made to your account. - Parents must provide diapers and wipes.
-If wipes are not provided, a \$20 charge will be made to your account.
-Please contact the office staff to discuss information about formula.
+Registration Fee: \$50.00 Transportation Cost: \$10.00 each way, per day Pricing includes ALL meals for the day: Breakfast, AM Snack, Lunch, and PM Snack Sunscreen must be provided for each child from March - October.
+Parents must provide diapers and wipes.
+Please contact the Daycare to discuss information about formula.

-Stem Preschool is a flat rate of \$125/month with a \$25/month supply fee.
-Preschool pricing is included in any daycare contract price, With an extra \$25 for supplies.
+Stem Preschool is a flat rate of \$29/week or \$116/month Preschool pricing is included in any daycare contract price.